mindriven/TeamCity-OpenCoverRunner/README.md

 TeamCity-OpenCoverRunner
 ========================
 This project attempts to add support for OpenCover in TeamCity.
 Features it will include are:
-- Adding new build type to run OC - DONE
+- Adding new build type to run TC - DONE
 - Configurable test runner path and command line options, including support for Ant-like wildcards
 - Dynamic discovery of versions of runners (because of NuGet update policy this will allow plugin to not require reconfiguration)
 - Support for report generator (http://nuget.org/packages/ReportGenerator)